• Skip to primary navigation

 A white rectangle baking dish from above with brown crumb-like topping and red sauces peaking out of it.
 It is topped with one scoop of vanilla ice cream.
 2 small white bowl is next to it with red fruity sauce and brown crisp and vanilla ice cream

-6. More fruity gluten-free dessert recipes
+• More fruity vegan dessert recipes

-7. Easy Strawberry Rhubarb Crisp (Vegan / Gluten-free)
+• Strawberry Rhubarb Crisp

 2 small white bowls with red fruit and brown crisp topping with vanilla ice cream.
 The baking dish with the remaining portions is in the background.